alexndrs/edgerouter-vpn-switch-mac/README.md

 The script wont work without ssh key.
 You kan keystroke password in applescript but this is not recommend do to security.
 The script outputs command to the edgerouters CLI to enable/disable vpn firewall rules so use your correct rule name.
 This script relies on errors and therefor not exiting to early.

+# Examples
+[Homebridge](https://homebridge.io/) with plugin [Applescript](https://www.npmjs.com/package/homebridge-applescript) makes a switch in the HomeKit app to turn on/off the VPN easily.
+Use "do shell script '' open /path''" to run your .app